How Many Cryptos Have Failed? List of Dead Coins That Went Bust

 7. SpaceBIT

 SpaceBIT was one of the crypto industry’s earliest failures.
-The project initially garnered huge publicity in 2014 on the back of broad ambitions to make digital currency transactions accessible from anywhere on the globe.
-Marketed as a decentralized space company, satellites were even launched into space to facilitate the infrastructure of the network.
+The project initially garnered huge publicity in 2014 on the back of broad ambitions to make digital currency transactions accessible anywhere globally.
+Marketed as a decentralized space company, satellites were even launched into space to facilitate the network's infrastructure.

 However, a prototype for the network was never launched, and eventually, news from the project dried up.
 All marketing from the project disappeared in early 2015.